Existing-as-Tejas/NewProject/README.md

 # AssemblyProject
-These  are the reduced and less complicated versions of the Assembli lnaguage learning Codes I found out in the book  Modern X86vAssembly Language Programming by Daniel Kussuwurm .
-It used C++ alongside assembly for declaring mathod headers and then defined them in the assembly code
+These  are the reduced and less complicated versions of the Assembly lnaguage learning Codes I found out in the book  Modern X86 Assembly Language Programming by Daniel Kussuwurm .
+It used C++ alongside assembly for declaring method headers and then defined them in the assembly code